THE CONSTITUTION OF BRIGHTON AND HOVE CAMERA CLUB

 [D] If the conduct of any member either in or out of the Club meeting place shall in the opinion of the Club Committee be detrimental to the interests or the good name of the Club, the Club Committee is empowered to immediately suspend or expel such member, subject to appeal at the next full Committee meeting.
 The decision to expel a member may be reviewed at a future date by the Club Committee, who will then recommend to a General Meeting whether the ex- member should be reinstated.

-[A] The Club shall be governed by a Committee consisting of the following Officers: President, Vice President, Secretary, Treasurer and three other officers.
-All Committee Officers shall be elected at the Annual General Meeting or at an Extraordinary General Meeting by majority vote, with the exception of Honorary Life Vice Presidents who shall be ex-officio members of the Club Committee.
+[A] The Club shall be governed by a Committee consisting of the following Officers: President, up to three Vice Presidents, Secretary, Treasurer and three other officers.
+All Committee Officers shall be elected at the Annual General Meeting or at an Extraordinary General Meeting by majority vote.
 All Officers will normally serve a two year term.

 [D] A meeting of the Committee will normally be chaired by the President or by the Vice President.
 In the absence of these, a quorate meeting will elect a Chair.